meltano/meltano/docs/src/README.md

 home: true
 heroImage: /meltano-logo.svg
 metaTitle: "ELT tool for open source data integration with Meltano "
 description: Meltano is your one stop destination for data integration.
 Extract-load-transform pipelines in minutes, for free.
-Bring together best in class open source data tools in a single project repo:
+Bring together best in class open source data tools in a single project repo
 installation:
   primaryAction:
     text: Get started